 The Council delivers a range of services as outlined above with the majority being provided by internal staffing resources.
 The key services the Council delivers are waste collection, street cleaning, bereavement services, green spaces, homelessness and private sector housing support, regulatory services such as environmental health, planning and building control.
-Leisure and Cultural provision are provided with support from external organisations primarily Greenwich Leisure Ltd, and Tullie House Museum and Art Gallery Trust.
+Leisure and Cultural provision are provided with support from external organisations primarily Greenwich Leisure Ltd, and Tullie House Trust.

-Employees are a valuable asset of the Council and as such the Council ensures its employees are well trained and empowered to achieve their best for Carlisle.
+Employees are valuable asset of the Council and as such the Council ensures its employees are well trained and empowered to achieve their best for Carlisle.